A look at measures passed by the Maryland General Assembly

 BALTIMORE-CAMPUS POLICE

-Johns Hopkins University would be able to create its own armed police force at its academic campuses and main medical campus in Baltimore.
+Johns Hopkins University could create its own armed police force at its academic campuses and main medical campus in Baltimore.

 COMPTROLLER’S POWERS